 Guard Your Health with Peanut Butter

 Peanut butter, an old-time favorite among many, can be a very nutritious part of your diet.
-It can also guard the health of children, as well.
-The key health threats peanut butter is now shown to aid in are heart disease and obesity.
-Two diseases that all too often go hand in hand.
+In fact, you can literally guard your health with peanut butter.

 Diets rich in peanuts and peanut butter appear to protect against heart disease by lowering levels of bad LDL cholesterol and controlling body weight.
 These benefits are more important than ever in older children and teens.
 The nutrients in peanut butter are healthy for growing bodies.